Akshad1/Vendor-Performance/README.md

+# Vendor Performance and Inventory Analysis

+## 🎯 Executive Summary & Business Problem

+Effective inventory and sales management are essential for retail and wholesale profitability.
+The goal of this analysis is to optimize operational efficiency by reducing losses, mitigating vendor dependency, and improving inventory turnover.

+This project addresses the core business challenge of identifying inefficiencies across the supply chain by focusing on the following objectives:

+* **Underperforming Brands:** Isolate brands that require promotional or pricing intervention.
+* **Vendor Contribution:** Quantify the financial impact and risk associated with reliance on top suppliers.
+* **Bulk Purchasing:** Analyze the financial benefits of large-quantity orders on unit cost savings.
+* **Inventory Efficiency:** Identify vendors contributing to slow-moving inventory to optimize stock levels.
+* **Profit Variance:** Investigate statistical differences in profitability between high- and low-performing vendor groups.

+---

+## 🛠️ Repository Architecture

+This project follows a streamlined analytical pipeline:

 | File / Folder                  | Purpose                                                                    | Status              |
 |--------------------------------|-----------------------------------------------------------------------------|---------------------|
 | **ingestion.ipynb**            | Data extraction, cleansing, and loading into a persistent SQL database (SQLite). | Core ETL            |